-- In the Valentine's Day special, Scrooge is disappointed to find that a chest in some sunken Grecian ruins purportedly containing "the greatest treasure" has nothing in it but a Greek word for "love" written on the bottom (for the record, it's philia, as in dispassionate, platonic love).
+- In the Valentine's Day special, "A DuckTales Valentine", Scrooge is furious to find that a chest in some sunken Grecian ruins purportedly containing "the greatest treasure" has nothing in it but a Greek word for "love" written on the bottom (for the record, it's philia, as in dispassionate, platonic love).

 - In one episode Scrooge went off to find the fountain of youth, when he does find it the fountain doesn't really make him young, just his reflection.